The 7 Principles of Personalisation

 While the notion of personalised experiences may not be entirely new, the approach of applying research-led guidelines to effectively optimise customer journeys and control user experiences, is quite underdeveloped.

-A customer’s sentiment is not always consistent and therefore judging fluctuation in sentiment towards your company can be tricky.
-Common place interactions with customers are often to notify a change to their circumstance or perhaps to ask for help when something has gone wrong and so the opportunity to gauge customer sentiment is few and far between.
-We empower you with tools so that your customers find digital interactions with you engaging and rewarding, and so they will ‘speak’ to you more often and you will have more opportunities to monitor sentiment.
+A customer’s digital enthusiasm is not always consistent and therefore judging fluctuation in sentiment towards your company can be tricky.
+Common place interactions with customers are often to notify a change to their circumstance or perhaps to ask for help when something has gone wrong and so the opportunity to gauge a customer’s digital patience is few and far between.
+We empower you with tools so that your customers find digital interactions with you engaging and rewarding, and so they will ‘speak’ to you more often and you will have more opportunities to gain key customer insights.

-Whilst utilising the Sentiment Principle of Personalisation, Sweepr is extracting a human emotion from a digitally automated interaction.
-This insight is important not only for you to understand your customer’s willingness to engage in digital journeys with you but also to provide you with a genuine accumulative measure of their attitude towards you.
-We believe that it is critical for all those in your organisation who speak with your customer to have sight of Sweepr’s Most Recent Sentiment Score that can be found in our Journey Viewer.
-We want to empower you to act on the opportunities that present themselves when a customers sentiment is high and to address their concerns when it becomes low.
-Our Customer Knowledge Toolkit technology can speak directly to your CRM so that you can capture sentiment in real time.
+Whilst utilising the Digital Enthusiasm Principle of Personalisation, Sweepr is extracting a human emotion from a digitally automated interaction.
+This insight is important not only for you to understand your customer’s willingness to engage in digital journeys with you but also to provide you with a genuine accumulative measure of their attitude towards your digital channels.
+We want to empower you to act on the opportunities that present themselves when a customer’s Digital Enthusiasm is high.
+Our Customer Knowledge Toolkit technology can speak directly to your CRM so that you can capture Digital Enthusiasm in real time.

-During every interaction with you customer we will observe sentiment both explicitly and implicitly.
+During every interaction with your customer we will observe their Digital Enthusiasm both explicitly and implicitly.
 Customer behaviour within each interaction can be tracked to create an implicit score and explicitly by the response to subtle ‘temperature check’ questions.
-The combination of these scores will help us determine pathways during Sweepr Journeys, ensuring that your customers with low, medium and high Sentiment scores are delivered content and steps to best suite that at the time.
-When authoring your own Journeys using the Experience Builder, The Sweepr Personalisation Assistant will be on hand to help you create branching logic at thecorrect point in your interactions.
+The combination of these scores will help us determine pathways during Sweepr Journeys, ensuring that your customers with low, medium, and high Digital Enthusiasm scores are delivered content and steps to best suit that at the time.
+When authoring your own Journeys using the Experience Centre, The Sweepr Personalisation Assistant will be on hand to help you create branching logic at the correct point in your interactions.